djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 `vtkImageData` is the “pixel/voxel brain” of VTK.
 It’s what you reach for when your data lives on a **uniform grid**, like images (2D) or volumes (3D).
 You care because this structure is fast and compact: connectivity is *implicit*, and a lot of VTK’s imaging and volume rendering pipeline is built around it.

-**Do:** use `vtkImageData` for CT/MRI, 3D textures, scalar fields sampled uniformly, and anything that feels like “voxels.”
+**Do** use `vtkImageData` for CT/MRI, 3D textures, scalar fields sampled uniformly, and anything that feels like “voxels.”
-**Don’t:** force irregular spacing into it.
+**Don’t** force irregular spacing into it.
 The moment spacing isn’t uniform, you’ll either distort the meaning of your data or end up wishing you chose a rectilinear or unstructured grid.

 * Represents a regular grid with fixed topology and uniform spacing between points.
 * Ideal for volumetric data like images or 3D scalar fields.